NathanDunning/Visualising-Transport-Networks/documentation/Handover Documentation/Technical Manual/Technical Manual.md

 <!-- This document is code documentation for our project.
 It can describe the code architecture and semantics of each package.
 It can include code snippets if needed to describe code behaviour. -->

-### 1. Introduction <TO DO>
+### 1. Overview

-The User Manual contains all essential information for the user to make full use of the project - Visualising Transport Networks, developed as part of the coursework of ENGR 301 and ENGR 302.
+This technical manual contains all essential information for the user to make full use of the project - Visualising Transport Networks, developed as part of the coursework of ENGR 301 and ENGR 302.
 This manual includes a description of the system functions and capabilities, contingencies and alternate modes of operation.<br>

 The application was developed using a three layer architecture.